vnen/api-blueprint/resource blueprint/README.md

 # Resource Blueprint
-A proposal of resource-oriented, protocol-independent [API Blueprint](http://apiblueprint.org).
-This proposal is focused on modeling API resources, its attributes, affordances and an API state machine.
+Initial proposal of resource-oriented, protocol-independent [API Blueprint](http://apiblueprint.org).
+Focused on modeling API resources, its attributes, affordances and an API state machine.

 ## Use Case API
-As an use-case API the Resource Blueprint uses [Gist Fox API](../examples/Gist%20Fox%20API.md).
+As a use-case API this proposal is built on [Gist Fox API](../examples/Gist%20Fox%20API.md).
 To demonstrate the description of the API state machine the Gist Fox API is extended with additional resource states.

-The actual proposal can be found in the [Gist API.md](Gist%20API.md) file.
-Refer to [Resource Blueprint Syntax](#syntax) for explanation of the syntax constructs.
+The actual proposed blueprint can be found in the [Gist API.md](Gist%20API.md) file.
 To view the source of the Gist API check its [raw version](https://raw.github.com/apiaryio/api-blueprint/resource-blueprint/resource%20blueprint/Gist%20API.md).
+Refer to [Resource Blueprint Syntax](#syntax) for explanation of new syntax constructs.

 ## Gist State Machine